KodaMedK/Battleship/CSharp/README.md

 # Battleship (C#)

 This code requires *.NET 6* or above.
-However, I believe that all methods used are available in virtually all different versions of .NET, starting with *.NET Framework 1.1* (back in the good old days).
 Check out this [Microsoft guide](https://aka.ms/new-console-template) if you want to run the code using an older version of .NET.

+The unit testing framework used in this example is *xUnit.net* (for more information, visit https://xunit.net/).
+The tests are pretty basic, so any testing framework should work.

 ## Usage